Dorene-StMarthe/WellRead-BookClub-App/README.md

-This is an app for book lovers who love to share...
+This is an app for book lovers to keep track of books they have read.
+It has CRUD functionalities.
+The dependencies are